Gerjan77/SARS-COV-2/DEFINITIONS.md

 ### Version

-The app version shows what it can do
+The app version shows what it can do va.b.c.d
-Va.b.c.d

 a : the group of testing hardware. a = 0 refers to the current *testing hardware* and can only increase if more hardware is added.

-b : All tasknumbers lower than b or equal to b are tested 'succes' on all *testing hardware*
+b : All *tasknumbers* lower than b or equal to b are tested 'succes' on all *testing hardware*

 c : sequential number for further specified reasons to upgrade

 d : individual number for the developer to separate his or her sequential debug apps

+for example, v0.1.0.0 shows an app startup button on iOS 10.3.3, Android 8.0.0, and Android 5.0.2